Smart Casual Outfit Ideas: Dress Code Guide for 2026

 - Dark jeans + button-down shirt (tucked) + unstructured navy blazer + suede loafers + leather belt — the reliable dinner formula that communicates effort without stiffness

-- Chinos + merino turtleneck + leather Chelsea boots + quality watch — knitwear-forward approach that feels polished and intentional in cooler months
+- Chinos + merino turtleneck + leather Chelsea boots + quality watch — knitwear-forward approach that feels polished and intentional in cooler months.
+For a warm-toned alternative, our guide to styling brown pants covers pairing options that work across smart casual settings

 - Tailored trousers + crew-neck tee in black or navy + linen blazer + clean leather sneakers — the warm-weather dinner formula